As a business owner or marketing professional, you’ve probably heard the argument:

 Print marketing is dead.
 Digital marketing is king.

-If there’s even the slightest chance you’ve bought into that fallacy, now is the time to dismiss the rumors and create a modern-day marketing strategy that features both print and digital.
+If there’s even the slightest chance you’ve bought into that fallacy, now is the time to dismiss the rumors and create a modern-day marketing strategy that features both print and digital marketing.

 While it may be true that digital marketing is a critical component of any marketing plan today, it’s not your only option.
 Nobody can deny the importance of digital marketing channels like email, websites, search engines, pay-per-click ads, social media, and mobile apps.
 But there are other ways to reach your target market, even if you want to refer to them as “traditional” methods.